turbot/steampipe-plugin-oci/docs/tables/oci_kms_vault.md

 ```

-### List of vaults where vault type is virtual private
+### List vaults with vault type as virtual private

 ```sql
 select